minghao-sun-sc/privacy-preserving-biomedical-qa/README.md

 To compare the different system configurations:

-1. Run the baseline BioGPT experiment
+1. Run the baseline Llama-2 experiment
-2. Run the BioGPT with RAG experiment
+2. Run the Llama-2 with RAG experiment
-3. Run the BioGPT with RAG and SAGE experiment
+3. Run the Llama-2 with RAG and SAGE experiment
 4. Compare the results to analyze the accuracy-privacy tradeoffs

 ## Project Structure